daohoangson/flutter_widget_from_html/api/README.md

 ## Deployment

-The repository has been configured to deploy to `https://api.flutter-widget-from-html.vercel.app` automatically upon changes within `./api`.
+The repository has been configured to deploy to `vercel.app` automatically upon changes within `./api`.
+If it's merged into `master`, it'll be deployed to https://html-widget-api.now.sh.